 “The PMO should give every stakeholder in a multi-project environment the reassurance that everything is under control.”
 (Johann Strasser)Click to tweet

-The project management office thereby provides a degree of satisfaction in the multi-project landscape that wouldn’t exist without its efforts.
+The project management office thereby provides a degree of satisfaction in the multi-project landscape that would not exist without its efforts.

-- Every project has a strategic focus (prerequisite: the PMO has a say in strategic issues related to
+- Every project has a strategic focus (prerequisite: the project management office has a say in strategic issues related to the project)

-- Every project is managed successfully (a legitimate demand, but one that’s not always possible for
+- Every project is managed successfully (a legitimate demand, but one that is not always possible for every project)

 - Fewer missed deadlines, cost overruns, and excessive use of resources (for example, by providing the project manager with support in the form of training and methodology)

 - Fewer project risks (for example, through lessons learned and a greater awareness of project risk management)

 - Maximizing the company’s success via its ongoing projects

 A good project management office ensures that projects in a multi-project environment run as smoothly as possible.
 PMOs that can be classed as top performers are much better at providing the necessary framework for projects than low performers.
 This means they manage to meet deadlines, budgets and quality requirements much more often.